PrimeRFP SCOUT · Intelligence

 28K+ awards · Top buyer: HHS↑↑

 WOSB and EDWOSB certifications are gaining traction across civilian agencies.
 HHS, GSA, and DHS are the most active buyers.
-Among the fastest-growing set-aside categories.
+Women-owned businesses received $31.7B in FY2024.

 Full intel →